-Standard processing can include, where appropriate, snap freezing of tissue in liquid nitrogen, formalin fixed paraffin embedding (FFPE); isolation urine preparation; blood sample preparation - whole, plasma, serum, leukocytes (buffy coat), and blood analysis.
-Pathology Blocks associated with a fresh tissue donation can be requested.
+Standard processing can include, where appropriate, snap freezing of tissue in liquid nitrogen, formalin fixed paraffin embedding (FFPE), urine preparation, blood sample preparation (whole, plasma, serum, and leukocytes (buffy coat)), and blood analysis.
+Pathology blocks associated with a fresh tissue donation can be requested.

 Viable primary cells are stored in liquid nitrogen Dewars in defined locations.

-Apart from the storage facilities Ethical Tissue has a range of capabilities:
+Apart from our storage facilities we have a range of other capabilities:

 - Cell culture